wethegang/gang-press/_posts/2015-02-15-how-to-start-using-this-blog.md

 #### Preview your blog

 Previewing is a bit difficult, because you need to have jekyll installed locally.
-If you follow these steps you can have your environment set as quickly as possible and start blogging.
+Here are the instructions to set your environment as soon as  possible and start blogging.

 * follow these instructions for installation of jekyll ([Instructions](http://jekyllrb.com/docs/installation/))